 Washington Golf Economic Impact Study

-In order to educate legislators about the importance of golf to the region's economic health, the WSGA helped to revive the Golf Alliance of Washington and funded an Economic Impact Study, which found that the golf industry in overall revenue impact is the fourth highest in the state, and generates revenue comparable to the combined revenues of all the state's other major spectator sports - football, baseball, soccer, etc.
+In order to educate legislators about the importance of golf to the region's economic health, the WSGA helped to revive the Golf Alliance of Washington (GAW) and funded an Economic Impact Study, which was published in 2017.